Opioid Addiction: Meeting the Need for Treatment in Michigan

 More people now die of drug overdoses than car crashes in the state of Michigan.
-Since 2000, overdose deaths have more than tripled, increasing from 581 to 2,729 people in 2017, impacting individuals and families across the state in rural and urban areas alike.
+Since 2000, overdose deaths have more than tripled, increasing from 581 to 2,729 people in 2017 and impacting individuals and families across the state in rural and urban areas alike.
 While medication-based treatment for substance use disorders is effective, substantial barriers exist to accessing appropriate care.
-In Michigan, less than one-third (32%) of treatment facilities offer medication-based treatment for opiate addiction, the 12th-lowest percentage by state in the country.
-This is reflective of the ongoing reliance across the state on substance use treatment models that eschew medications shown to result in better substance use mortality and recovery outcomes.
+In Michigan, less than one-third (32%) of treatment facilities offer medication-based treatment for opiate addiction, the 12th lowest percent by state in the country.
+This is reflective of the ongoing reliance across the state on substance use treatment models that eschew medications that have been shown to result in better substance use mortality, and recovery outcomes.
 If Michigan is to see a dramatic reduction in overdose deaths and substance use related harm, ensuring access to medication-based treatment is critical.

 - Even areas of the state struggling with high substance use-related mortality rates lack access to recommended treatment.
 Of the top 20 counties with the highest drug overdose rates in Michigan, six had no medication-based treatment services for opioid addiction.

 - Counties across the state of Michigan report a need for drug treatment programs.
 Officials in three-quarters (74%) of Michigan counties reported unmet need for drug treatment programs in their jurisdiction with more than one-third (36%) of counties reporting significant unmet need.